24westcolorado/RepData_PeerAssessment1/PA1_template.md

 ```
 There are a total of 2304 NAs in the dataset.
 These occur only in the steps column, and this constitutes 13.1 percent of the rows.

-We fill-in any NAs by filling in the mean over all the days for given 5-minute interval.
+STRATEGY: We fill-in any NAs by filling in the mean over all the days for the given 5-minute interval.
 The filled in dataset is called data2, instead of data.

 ```r
 data2        <- data                  # Copy of the data